 Let your dog figure out how to pull a string to get a treat.
-Tie a ribbon or small rope to a treat and hide it under a small platform or piece of furniture, far enough back he cannot reach the treat with his mouth or paw.
+Tie a ribbon or small rope to a treat and hide it under a small platform or piece of furniture, far enough back so they cannot reach the treat with their mouth or paw.
 Encourage your dog to investigate and see how long it takes for him to tug on the string to retrieve the treat.
 Reasoning skills are essential for developing puppies and older dogs alike.
 Successful problem solving is also a big confidence booster.

 Use plastic storage bowls that nest inside each other, either ones that are the same size or ones that go from large to smaller.
 Place a treat in the bottom container, then place the second container on top.
 Continue layering treats and containers.
 Include one treat in the top, open container to get your dog started.
 Be sure to do this under supervision so your dog does not try to eat the plastic containers.
 You can work up in level to make this more difficult, by adding more containers as your dog figures out each level.

 For this game, use plastic soda bottles, a metal rod, and a wooden base to create treats-in-a-bottle.
 Put three soda bottles through the metal rod and secure in the wooden base.
 Put treats in two of the bottles and watch your dog try to get the treats from the bottles

-Similar to the games above, there are a variety of puzzle toys available at the AKC Shop that will be especially invigorating for your dog if he’s food motivated.
-The objective, of course, is to have him use his brain to earn the reward.
-These interactive toys improve your dog’s memory, as well as teach him to focus on a specific task for a period of time.
+Similar to the games above, there are a variety of puzzle toys available at the AKC Shop that will be especially invigorating for your dog if they’re food motivated.
+The objective, of course, is to have them use their brain to earn the reward.
+These interactive toys improve your dog’s memory, as well as teach them to focus on a specific task for a period of time.